latex3/latex3.github.io/_site/README.md

 This is a [Free Culture License](https://creativecommons.org/share-your-work/public-domain/freeworks/)!

+However, the license requires you to give appropriate credit to Jonas, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests Jonas or the LaTeX Project endorses you or your use.

+Please credit Jonas with a link to his website (http://jonas.me/) and state the license somewhere on your page.
+Everything else brings bad karma.

 ### Reporting Website Bugs

 If you think you've found a bug on our website you can report it to the website team at <mailto:webmaster@latex-project.org>.
 If you do submit a report, thanks for taking the time!